 - Concrete septic tanks are more costly to buy and install than plastic septic tanks mainly because of their weight.

 - Concrete tanks are more difficult to transport and install because they are unwieldy and more massive than plastic tanks.
-Therefore, the installation of a cement septic tank uses heavy equipment and takes a long time.
+Therefore, the cement septic tank installation uses heavy equipment and takes a long time.

 - Cement tanks are also more disruptive to repair and install.
 When your cement tank is damaged, it isn’t easy to fix it efficiently compared to plastic tanks.